Manhunt for suspect in fatal shooting of deputy and wounding of another in Tennessee

 "We're going to get this man off the streets of east Tennessee and put him behind bars," he said.

-Multiple law enforcement agencies were involved in the hunt for Dehart, who shouldn't be approached if spotted, the sheriff's office said.
+Multiple law enforcement agencies were involved in the hunt for Dehart, who should be considered armed and dangerous and shouldn't be approached if spotted, the sheriff's office said.

-The TBI has added Dehart to its Most Wanted list, CBS Knoxville affiliate WVLT-TV reports.

-Dehart was last seen in the city of Maryville, the TBI said on social media.
+Dehart was last seen in the city of Maryville, the agency said on social media.

 Maryville is in Blount County and located about 17 miles south of Knoxville.